wrex/rexs.tips/content/guitar/Fundamentals/harmony/triads/_index.md

 To make a C Major triad, for example, you would play the notes C, E, and G simultaneously (skipping over D and F from the major scale).

-Since there are two stacked intervals, and each interval can be either major or minor, there are logically four types of triads:
+Since there are two stacked intervals, and each interval can be either a Major 3rd (M3) or a minor 3rd (m3) there are logically four types of triads:

 1. Major: root + M3 + p5 (a major 3rd between the first two notes, and a minor 3rd interval between the next two)